VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_5 Medium-Level-Dropper/Chapter_5 LAB_Playbook.md

 ## Exercise 3: Native Dropper
 In this exercise we will make the first modification to the Win32 dropper, replacing the Windows APIs (kernel32.dll) with **native APIs** also called **native functions** (ntdll.dll).
-We will create a dropper based on native APIs and call it **native-dropper**.
+We will create a dropper based on native APIs and call it **native dropper**.
 ![medium_level_dropper_principal](https://user-images.githubusercontent.com/50073731/235372969-4d24ddec-7ee5-443e-966a-24b3d70dc3a8.png)

 ## Exercice 3 tasks:
-1. Download the native dropper POC from the Code section of this chapter.
+1. Download the native dropper poc from the Code section of this chapter.
-2. The code in the POC is partially complete.
+2. The code in the poc is partially complete.
 Following the instructions in this playbook, you need to finish the part where the four native functions are loaded from ntdll.dll by using ``GetProcAddress``
-3. Then create x64 meterpreter shellcode, copy it into the POC and compile it.
+3. Then create x64 meterpreter shellcode, copy it into the poc and compile it.
 4. Create and run a staged x64 meterpreter listener using msfconsole.
 5. Run your compiled .exe and check that a stable command and control channel opens.
 6. Use the Visual Studio **dumpbin** tool to analyse the native dropper.
 Are any Win32 APIs being imported from kernel32.dll?
 Is the result what you expected?